tkachenko0/dotfiles/README.md

 # Dotfiles

+This repository contains my personal dotfiles and development environment setup.

-See the `./Dockerfile` for the base image or the `./bootstrap.sh` script for the installation steps.
+You can find the base Docker image in the `./Dockerfile` and the setup steps in the `./bootstrap.sh` script.

-To bootstrap your environment, you can run the following commands.
+## Bootstrap Instructions

-If not inside a Docker container, with sudo privileges.
+To set up your environment (requires `sudo` if not inside a Docker container), run:

 ```bash
 apt-get update